tinninj/CS330-Programing-Language-Project/README.md

 Here is an example of a Do...while loop:

+      let k = 10;

+      do{
+      console.log(k);//output: 10 11 12 13 14
+      k++;
+      }
+      while(k < 15);

 + For...of loops

 A for...of loop is a type of loop in JavaScript that iterates over an iterable object, like an array or a map.
 The syntax for a for...of loop is as follows:

       for (element of object) {
       statement(s)
       }

 The for...of loop will iterate over each element of the iterable object, and the code inside the loop will be executed for each element.
 They are an efficient way to iterate over an array, rather than using a traditional for loop.
+Here is an example of a for...of loop:

+          const myMap = new Map(); // created a Map which is an object myMap.set("student name", "Joe");//added elements to the map myMap.set("age", 21);
+          myMap.set("course", "Intro to CS");

+          for (let [key, value] of myMap){//loop iterates through the map and prints the key and the value console.log(key + " : " + value)
+          }

 + For...in loops
   A for...in loop is used to iterate over the properties of an object.
 They syntax of a for..in loop is as follows: